moonline/UW.Olivos-Roche/Paper.rst

 Better transit stop lighting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An enhancement of the lighting at transit stop by installing proper lighting, additional street lamps or lighted advertisement panels, could increase the safety of bus stops and provide revenue from the advertisement panels.
+An enhancement of the lighting at transit stops, by installing proper lighting, additional street lamps or lighted advertisement panels, could increase the safety of bus stops and provide revenue from the advertisement panels.
 There exist already solar panel/battery sets which allow to power the installations with connecting them to an electric network.

 Corner enhancements for transit